mponcecic/AC19AC27/README.md

 cksum *gz
 ```

-In addition, there is a file name README2 in which you can include a summary of every step of the analysis.
-This
-file can be set as the README in the new Github project you will create and will show in a quick view all the
+> ***Note***: There is a file name README2 in which you can include a summary of every step of the analysis, as well as, the project information.
+This file can be set as the README in the new Github project, it could be used as quick view to all project information, comparisons made, problems, etc.
-information from the project.

 # How this scripts should be run